 Appenzeller Sennenhunde, or Appenzeller, is one of four related Swiss breeds.
 The other three are the Greater Swiss Mountain Dog, the Bernese Mountain Dog, and the Entlebucher.
 The breed was and still is, a livestock guardian, draft dog, and versatile farm dog.

 Appenzeller Sennenhunde is a medium to large dog, standing 19 to 23 inches tall and weighing between 50 and 60 pounds.
 He has a broad head, small dark eyes, and dropped ears.
 His body is powerful, with a deep chest and well-muscled shoulders.
 The tail is carried over the back.
 The short coat is always tricolored—black with rust and white markings.

-Training is also very important.
-As a working breed, Appenzellers need guidance and rules; otherwise they will make their own.
+Training is also essential.
+As a working breed, Appenzellers need guidance and rules; otherwise, they will make their own.
 Luckily, the breed is easily trained and thrives on training that is fun and not too repetitive.
-This breed is also a good choice for many canine sports; he is happy, athletic, and has the desire to do things with you.
+This breed is also a good choice for many canine sports; he is happy, athletic, and desires to do things with you.
 Obedience competition, herding trials, agility trials, and carting are all good activities for this breed.

 Appenzeller Sennenhunde is not a city dog; he does best in a place where he can have a nice yard (or farm) to play and work.
 He is affectionate with family, protective of his home, and good with children who treat him well.
 He can also be good with other pets, although interactions should be supervised.
 There are few health concerns—hip dysplasia is one.